A city speaks through its people.

 Enjoy Health & Safety Notes in a neighbourhood near you!
 New installations will continue to pop up on city streets throughout the summer.
 Follow the progress of this project using the map below and on our instagram stories.
 You can also follow the project on Instagram – and add your own photos – at #HealthAndSafetyNotes

-Community Partners: Antikka, Artery, BAND (Black Artists’ Network in Dialogue), Bloorcourt BIA, Gallery 1313, Andrew Kerr, PARC (Parkdale Activity-Recreation Centre), STEPS, The Theatre Centre, Toronto Media Arts Centre (TMAC), Workman Arts, Womxn in Paint… and more to come!
+Community Partners: Antikka, Artery, BAND (Black Artists’ Network in Dialogue), Bloorcourt BIA, Daniels Spectrum, Kate Duncan, Gallery 1313, PARC (Parkdale Activity-Recreation Centre), Parkdale Neighbourhood Land Trust, STEPS, The Theatre Centre, Toronto Media Arts Centre (TMAC), Workman Arts, Womxn Paint

 Presented by SummerWorks as part of ArtworxTO: Toronto’s Year of Public Art 2021-2022.